hyperledger/besu/docs/trace_rpc_apis.md

 from a `RETURN` opcode.
 Other implementations return the contents of the reserved output space for the call operations.
 Note two major differences:

 1. Besu reports `null` when a call operation ends because of a `STOP`, `HALT`, `REVERT`, running out of instructions, or any exceptional halts.
-2. When a `RETURN` operation returns data of a different length than the space reserved by the call only the data passed to the `RETURN` operation is reported.
+2. When a `RETURN` operation returns data of a different length than the space reserved by the call, only the data passed to the `RETURN` operation is reported.
 Other implementations will include pre-existing memory data or trim the returned data.